Learn why durability should focus on your wellness plan and how to do it. It’s easier than you think if you have a plan and goals.

 Remember, you are what you eat.
 Your body cannot make healthy nutrients from junk food.
 When you eat, keep in mind how it will affect your health.
 Durability should be on your mind when you select the things you eat.

 Look at the ingredients on the package.
-If you can’t pronounce the ingredients, you probably shouldn’t be eating it.
+You probably shouldn’t eat the ingredients if you can’t pronounce them.
 Look for products with the least fat and the greatest amount of moisture.

 Here’s a big secret to eating.
 If you feel full, then you don’t eat more.
 So, eat fruit and vegetables high in moisture content.
 You’ll fill up but with fewer calories.
 Avoid high sugar additives, which are found in most popular soft drinks.
 Sugary drinks are addicting and harmful.